bswck/slothy/docs/usage.md

 ## 1. Don't rely on delayed imports programmatically

-While _slothy_ changes the underlying import system behavior to delay imports, you should never rely on side effects it brings.
+While _slothy_ changes the underlying import system behavior to delay imports, you should never rely on the side effects it brings.

 For example, if from `spam.py` you import a module `eggs.py` that is located in the same directory: